crownstone/crownstone-app/README.md

 react-transform-hmr errors: run this to start the server --> react-native start  --reset-cache

+If you get "Argument list too long: recursive header expansion failed at <user_path_to_app>/node_modules/react-native-camera/ios/../../../ios/build/Index/DataStore/v5/records/R4.", remove the $(SRCROOT)/../../../ios from the Framework Search Path of the react-native-camera library xcode project.

 ## Copyrights

 The copyrights (2014-2017) belongs to the team of Crownstone B.V. and are provided under an noncontagious open-source license: